doopie-art/blog-site/index.md

 These little hacks made a huge difference:

-- **Potty location matters**: We placed it in the downstairs bathroom, a tiled area near his play space for quick, easy access.
+- **Potty location**: We placed it in the downstairs bathroom, a tiled area near his play space for quick, easy access.
 - **Always-open door**: No fumbling with handles during a potty emergency.
 - **Sticker chart & prize box nearby**: Easy access helped link rewards with action.
 - **Prep your activity list**: Long days at home with toddlers can drag.
-We had crafts, baking ingredients, and new games on standby.
+We had crafts, baking ingredients, and new games on standby and a quick reference list on the wall to give us ideas!
 - **Loose-fitting pants**: Easier up-and-down for potty breaks.
-- **A lot of pants**: We bought 20–25 pairs and kept them by the potty.
-Trust us, you’ll go through them.
+- **A lot of pants**: We bought 20–25 pairs and kept them by the potty, and we needed them!

 ## One Thing We Regret…

 Not thinking of **flushable wet wipes**.
-They’re a game-changer for poo clean-ups and way easier than toilet paper.
+They would've been so helpful for poo clean-ups and way easier than toilet paper.
 Just make sure they’re truly flushable!
+Our wipes weren't and it was a hassle to dispose of them seperately to the potty contents.

 ## Final Thoughts